Contrastive independent component analysis: Proportional cICA

-\subsection{Proportional cICA}
+\section{Proportional cICA}

+In this section, we present a variant of cICA called proportional cICA.
+Recall that the cICA model expresses the background $\by$ and foreground $\bx$ as

-In this subsection, we assume a proportional relationship $\bz' = \gamma \bz$ for some scalar $\gamma > 0$.
+Proportional cICA assumes assumes $\bz' = \gamma \bz$ for some scalar $\gamma > 0$.
 This assumption also appears in cPCA \cite{abid2017contrastive}.
 There, the choice of the hyperparameter $\gamma$ is not unique.
 However, in our setting—which involves the fourth-order cumulants $\kappa_4(\by)$ and $\kappa_4(\bx)$, under the assumption that $r + \ell \leq {p+1 \choose 2}$—the value of $\gamma$ is uniquely determined, with a closed-form expression, see Theorem~\ref{thm: unique gamma}.
 The details of the ensuing algorithm for computing matrix $B$ are as follows.

 \begin{theorem} Consider proportional cICA with $\bz' = \gamma \bz$, for $\gamma > 0$.
 For generic $\fa_1,\ldots,\fa_r$ and $\fb_1,\ldots,\fb_\ell$ with $r+\ell \leq {p+1\choose 2}$ and $r\neq 8$, the hyperparameter $\gamma$ is the unique value $(\frac{1}{\lambda_i} (\fa_i\T VD^{-1} V\T \fa_i)^{-1})^{\frac{1}{4}}$, where $i$ is any index between $1$ and $r$, $\lambda_i$ is the coefficient of $\fa_i^{\otimes 4}$ in $\kappa_4(\bx)$ and $VD V\T$ is the thin eigendecomposition of~$\Mat(\kappa_4(\bx))$. \end{theorem}